 Kiva does not have any hard-stated borrower qualifications.
-However, you will be required to recruit 5–30 backers from your personal circle to fund your loan, depending on how much money you’re requesting.
+However, you will be required to recruit five to 30 backers from your personal circle to fund your loan, depending on how much money you’re requesting.

-- Accion is a nonprofit online lender that will lend to borrowers with scores as low as 575.
+- Accion is a nonprofit online lender that will lend to borrowers with scores as low as 575 or even 550 in some places.
 Unlike Kiva’s loans, these loans do carry some interest, but at least you won’t have to get your friends and family to back your loan.
 Loan options and borrower requirements vary by region.

 Even if you have bad credit, it’s still generally possible to find business loans.